barneydesmond/blog/_posts/2012-12-25-a-quiet-christmas.markdown

 I think I need to review Eva 2.0 and then watch 3.0 again, I really need to join up the timeline better.
 Oh yes, and closure.
 Word on the street is that the **Q** in Eva:Q is meant to be 急 (pronounced like 'Q').
 This is a reference to [Jo-ha-kyuu](http://en.wikipedia.org/wiki/Jo-ha-ky%C5%AB), a concept found primarily in traditional Japanese theatre, referring to pacing and theme of each act.
 Each component corresponds roughly to Beginning, Conflict, Resolution, with a quickening of pace as things proceed.

-The unsatisfying thing about Eva:Q is that it's *not* a resolution.
-It definitely didn't answer all the questions, and it's well known that there's a fourth and final instalment in the pipeline.
+The unsatisfying thing about Eva:Q is that it's *not* a resolution, yet.
+Well, it's well known that there's a fourth and final instalment in the pipeline, with a name of *MUSICAL_NOTATION_SYMBOL*.
+Yeah, the symbol is the "return to an earlier place in the piece" marker, we don't know how to pronounce it until it's officially announced :<

 My hopes remain high, but I really wonder what they have in mind.
 So long as the fans don't feel betrayed by the last movie, Gainax should be able to dodge a repeat of the vandalism and death threats that happened a decade ago.

 {% insert_image 20121225_194307.jpg %}
 Caption: They were giving out these fantastic postcards to viewers, this is a fine sample of my terrible handwriting trying to look girly.
 Damn girl, you lookin' fiiiine.